 The Trouble With Plastic

 Black plastic pots are great for heat-loving plants because the dark material is a heat-magnet.
 What’s not so great about plastic?
 Unless you’ve purchased self-watering containers, plastic pots require careful monitoring so that plants are evenly watered.
-Without proper drainage, plants may become root bound or drown if over-watered (always make sure there are drainage holes underneath).
+Without proper drainage, plants may become root-bound or drown if over-watered (always make sure there are drainage holes underneath).
 Plastic doesn’t breathe very well, either.
 Imagine wrapping yourself in a sheet of plastic instead of breathable clothing.
 You’d end up a sweaty, suffocated mess.

 That doesn’t mean plastic pots aren’t useful.
 They’re typically very inexpensive, easy to find, and they’re available in all shapes and sizes.
+But there’s already SO much plastic in the world.
+If there’s a worthy alternative, why not try it?
+By choosing a different type of plant pot, you can reduce your ecological footprint and stop creating unecessary plastic waste.

 An Alternative: Fabric Pots